DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineSurface.BridgeFacesToEdges.md

 ## In Depth
 `TSplineSurface.BridgeToFacesToEdges` connects a sets of edges with a set of faces, either from the same surface or from two different surfaces.
 The edges making up the faces need to match in number, or be a multiple of the edges on the other side of the bridge.
-The node requires the inputs rescribed below.
+The node requires the inputs described below.
 The first three inputs are enough to generate the bridge, the rest of the inputs being optional.
 The resulting surface is a child of the surface that the first group of edges belongs to.

 - `TSplineSurface`: the surface to bridge
 - `firstGroup`: Faces from the TSplineSurface selected